bhoward/focsipedia/docs/logic/deduction.md

 in the sequence is either a premise of the argument or follows by logical deduction from propositions that precede it in the list.

-The deduction rules that we will use are described in more detail below.
+The deduction rules, the primitive argument forms that we will chain together into complete proofs, are described in more detail below.
 One of the characteristics of natural deduction is that there are rules associated with each logical operator that determine how to either _introduce_ or _eliminate_ the operator.
 This can provide